camlee/power-meter/esp32-viewe/docs/SCOPE_AND_ROADMAP.md

   readings. `In - Out` is net battery power when both channels are available;
   `Aux` remains independent.
-- Accept readings from multiple source implementations behind one contract: realtime simulation, the ESP32 ADC, and a versioned UART sensor interface.
+- Accept readings from multiple source implementations behind one contract: realtime simulation, the ESP32 ADC, an external ADS1115, and a versioned UART sensor interface.
 - Carry source health, sample age, channel presence, and optional direct duty cycle with every source.
 Validate finite and physically plausible values for all sources, including the local ADC, while preserving finite raw observations for diagnostics.
 - Apply calibration exactly once.
-The ESP32 applies its persisted calibration to raw ADC input; UART readings arrive already calibrated in volts and amps.
+Each physical ADC source has independent, per-channel persisted gain and zero/offset values; UART readings arrive already calibrated in volts and amps.
 - Preserve enough source provenance and diagnostics to support a future remote sensor source without designing that network in the current phase.